Kiruse/KirUtil.jl/README.md

 takes no arguments and do absolutely nothing.

 These stubs are meant to be complementary to the Julia standard library.
-Similar to overloading `Base.push!`, you would overload `ExtraFun.use`.
-Then, users of your library may simply `using ExtraFun` and call `use(<your type>)` without having to worry about absolutely addressing the appropriate module.
-ExtraFun allows for shorter function names and thus ease of use.
+Similar to overloading `Base.push!`, you would overload `KirUtil.use`.
+Then, users of your library may simply `using KirUtil` and call `use(<your type>)` without having to worry about absolutely addressing the appropriate module.
+KirUtil allows for shorter function names and thus ease of use.

-Following is an enumeration of all function stubs exported by ExtraFun, along with their respective intention.
+Following is an enumeration of all function stubs exported by KirUtil, along with their respective intention.
 In turn, these intentions are merely intended to give you an idea what to use these stubs for.

 ## cancel